aarmora/jordan-scrapes-secretary-of-states/src/northDakota/readme.md

-# Jordan Scrapes Secretary of States: Idaho
+# Jordan Scrapes Secretary of States: North Dakota

 This package has some sample code getting data from the [Idaho Secretary of Search Business Search](https://sosbiz.idaho.gov/search/business).

-Upon discovering that North Dakota uses the same software for their businesses database, the main functions doing the work have been abstracted to the [businesssearch-helpers]() section.

 ## Getting Started